vigneshwinner/coe332-hw/homework04/README.md

 Running the Code:
 * python3 iss_tracker.py
-  - Fetch the latest Orbital Ephemeris Message (OEM) data for the ISS.
+  - Fetches the latest Orbital Ephemeris Message (OEM) data for the ISS.
-  - Parse and process the dataset.
+  - Parses and processes the dataset.
-  - Find the closest epoch (timestamp) to the current time.
+  - Finds the closest epoch (timestamp) to the current time.
-  - Compute instantaneous speed at that moment.
+  - Computes instantaneous speed at that moment.
-  - Calculate average speed over the dataset.
+  - Calculates average speed over the dataset.
-  - Display ISS position and velocity.
+  - Displays ISS position and velocity.
 * pytest
   - Runs test cases for speed calculations, epoch selection, and data parsing.
   - Ensures correct outputs and error handling.